🐝 A big weekend for our Yellowjackets!

 Superintendent of Schools

-23 days ago, Oneonta City School District
+about 1 month ago, Oneonta City School District

 Press release from the Otsego County Office of Emergency Services dated January 22, 2026, announcing potential extreme cold conditions this weekend with wind chills possibly reaching -20°F. The notice lists warming shelter locations and hours in Cooperstown, Oneonta, and Richfield Springs, including Clarks Sports Center, the Oneonta Warming Station, local armories, SUNY Oneonta, Richfield Springs Central School, and the Richfield Springs Fire Department.
 An emergency after-hours contact phone number is also provided.